Gretna, Dumfries and Galloway: Gretna Green

 Nearby Gretna Green, is traditionally associated with eloping English couples because of the more liberal marriage provisions in Scots law compared to English law.
 Because of this, "Gretna" has become a term for a place for quick, easy marriages.

 Shopping

 Gretna Gateway Outlet Village is a shopping centre on the east side of Gretna.
 In 2021, this was renamed Caledonia Park.

+In popular culture

+Gretna is shown and mentioned explicitly in the BBC Drama series Nightsleeper when the train is passing over Quintinshill near Gretna Green.
+It is also Mentioned at the end of the series when Abby Aysgarth (Played by Actress Alexandra Roach) has a phone call with Paul Peveril (Played by Actor David Threlfall) when Paul says that he gave an RV to Abby at Gretna.

+Gretna is also the primary location for the Action Film Zombies Have Fallen by Director Sam Fountayne.
+It’s used for the most of the film when Kyra (Played by Actress Tansy Parkinson) arrives there at the start of the film looking for a man named John Northwood (Played by Actor Heath Hampson).
+The scene would then follow into a brawl inside Gretna’s The Chapel which was unfortunately permanently closed.

+Gretna is Mentioned in the BBC Documentary Series A Different League when Gretna F.C. are up against Ross County F.C.

 Media

 Television

 Local television news programmes that cover the town are: